dagger/dagger/docs/current/guides/573829-aws-lambda.md

 ## Introduction

-This tutorial teaches you how to create a local Dagger pipeline to update and deploy an existing AWS Lambda function.
+This tutorial teaches you how to create a local Dagger pipeline to update and deploy an existing AWS Lambda function using a ZIP archive.

 ## Requirements